Corfu: First World War

-During the First World War, the island served as a refuge for the Serbian army that retreated there on Allied forces' ships from a homeland occupied by the Austrians, Germans and Bulgarians.
-During their stay, a large portion of Serbian soldiers died from exhaustion, food shortage, and various diseases.
+During the First World War, the island served as a refuge for the Serbian army, which retreated there on Allied ships from a homeland occupied by the Austrians, Germans, and Bulgarians.
+During their stay, a large portion of Serbian soldiers died from exhaustion, food shortages, and various diseases.
 Most of their remains were buried at sea near the island of Vido, a small island at the mouth of Corfu port, and a monument of thanks to the Greek nation has been erected at Vido by the grateful Serbs; consequently, the waters around Vido Island are known by the Serbian people as the Blue Tomb (in Serbian, Плава Гробница, Plava Grobnica), after a poem written by Milutin Bojić following World War I.

 Interwar period

 In 1923, after a diplomatic dispute between Italy and Greece, Italian forces bombarded and occupied Corfu.
 The League of Nations settled this Corfu incident in Italy's favour.